stinb/plugins/README.md

 # Understand Plugins

 [Understand](www.scitools.com) is a powerful static analysis tool designed for code maintenance and exploration.
-It has fully extensible plugin systems for Python and Perl.
+It creates an extensive database about your code and how everything is interconnected.
+The Understand IDE shows you a lot of that information directly, but it also has fully extensible plugin systems for Python and Perl to let you gather and display your teams information in the most meaningful way.
 Understand supports 4 flavors of plugins: Graphs, Interactive Reports, CodeChecks and Scripts.

 Checkout the [API tutorials](https://scitools.freshdesk.com/en/support/solutions/articles/70000582855) for more help writing your own plugins.
 The most up-to-date documentation is accessible from the Help menu in Understand.
 Select Help->Python API Documentation.
 You can also [access it here](https://support.scitools.com/en/support/solutions/articles/70000582856).